MakeSchool-Tutorials/Breakout-Unity/P03-Breakout/content.md

 Objects that do not move but are still part of the physics simulation (like a wall or a floor) are marked as **Is Kinematic**.
 Is Kinematic is used for the paddle, and boundary walls.
 The Paddle does move, but physics does not move it, we move it manually by setting its position in space rather than relying on the physics engine.

-“But wait!” you ask…Why is the ball Kinematic too?
+`But wait!` you ask…Why is the ball Kinematic too?
 Doesn’t it need physics?
 Good observation, it does, but before we launch the ball it starts as Kinematic, when we press the spacebar it removes the isKinematic flag.